bgdj11/opengl-lowlevel-2d-playground/README.md

 - Shows uniform updates for projection, model transforms and simple time based animation
 - The code favors explicit state changes and minimal abstraction to expose how the pipeline works

-## Known limitations and ideas

-- Clock geometry is rebuilt every frame.
-This can be optimized by reusing a VAO/VBO
-- Minimal error handling around shader uniform lookups could be improved
-- Input handling is simple polling.
-A proper input layer would improve responsiveness
-- Consider moving assets to a dedicated `assets/` folder and centralizing paths

-## License

-No license file is included.
-Add a license if you plan to publish and share.
-MIT is a common choice for teaching and templates